Deep Joshi: Career

 Returning to India, Deep Joshi worked with the Systems Research Institute, and as a programme officer with the Ford Foundation in India.
 In the coming decades he worked in the field of rural development and livelihood promotion.
 In 1983, he co-founded a non-profit organisation, Professional Assistance for Development Action (PRADAN), that recruits college graduates to do community work, which recruits university-educated youth from campuses across India and trains them for grassroots work.
 Pradan was jointly awarded NGO of the Year 2006 at the first ever India NGO Award event.

 PRADAN is involved in building self-help groups, developing land and water resource, natural resource management, forest-based livelihood, horticulture and agriculture.
 Pradan formed its first SHG in Alwar, Rajasthan, in 1987.
 Colleagues at PRADAN include Vijay Mahajan and Sankar Datta.

-He also advises the Government of India on poverty alleviation strategies and also was a member of the Working Group on Rainfed Areas for the Eleventh Five Year Planning Commission, Govt of India.
+He also advised the Government of India on poverty alleviation strategies and also was a member of the Working Group on Rainfed Areas for the Eleventh Five Year Planning Commission, Govt of India.

 In 2006, Deep received the Harmony Silver Award for his contributions to society.
 The Ramon Magsaysay Award Foundation (RMAF) announced Deep among others as winner of a 2009 Magsaysay award.
 On the eve of Republic Day (26 January 2010), he was honoured with the prestigious Padma Shri award by the Government of India.

 He was chosen as the Chairman of the Institute of Rural Management Anand (IRMA) in October 2012, succeeding Dr. Yoginder K Alagh.